JElchison/GenericMakefile/README.md

 * `VERSION_MINOR (int)` - The minor version number from the most recent tag.
 * `VERSION_PATCH (int)` - The patch version number from the most recent tag.
 * `VERSION_REVISION (int)` - The number of commits since the most recent tag.
 * `VERSION_HASH (string)` - The SHA of the current commit.
-Includes the "-dirty" suffix if there are uncommited changes.
+Includes the "-dirty" suffix if there are uncommitted changes.

 If the makefile is not used in a git repository, or is in a repository with no tags, the version macros are not created.